open navigation

 The World Conference on Constitutional Justice provides a platform for cooperation among linguistic and regional groups (including the Conference of European Constitutional Courts, Asian Constitutional Courts and the Ibero-American Conference on Constitutional Justice), with which the Venice Commission has been in regular contact since 1996.
 Its objective is to foster cooperation among its members through the organisation of regular congresses, participation in regional conferences and seminars, and the exchange of experience and information on their jurisprudence.

 The World Conference meets every three years.
-The first Congress held in Cape Town in January 2009 brought together a total of 93 constitutional courts and 9 linguistic and regional groups.
-The main purpose of the World Conference is to facilitate communication among constitutional courts at global level.
-Currently, its members include 110 constitutional courts and constitutional councils as well as supreme courts with constitutional jurisdiction in Africa, America, Asia, Australia and Europe.
+The first Congress held in Cape Town in January 2009 brought together a total of 93 Constitutional Courts and 9 linguistic and regional groups.
+The main purpose of the World Conference is to facilitate communication among Constitutional Courts at global level.
+Currently, its members include 110 Constitutional Courts and Constitutional Councils as well as Supreme Courts with constitutional jurisdiction in Africa, America, Asia, Australia and Europe.
 The World Conference last met in Vilnius (Lithuania) in 2017.
-The 5th Congress of the World Conference of Constitutional Justice (WCCJ), is organised by the Constitutional Court of Indonesia in Bali from 4 to 7 October 2022.
+The 5th Congress of the World Conference of Constitutional Justice (WCCJ)was organised by the Constitutional Court of Indonesia in Bali in October 2022.
+The next Congress will be organised by the Constitutional Court of Spain and takes place in Madrid in October 2025.

 back to top